cabauman/cabauman.github.io/_portfolio/2016-2018-fantasy-raiders.md

     image_path: assets/images/fantasy-raiders/fantasy_raiders06.jpg
 ---

+Fantasy Raiders was the first professional game project that I was a part of.
+I joined the team at Maverick Games from February 2016 to July 2018.
 Because of the small team, I had the luxury of being able to contribute heavily to almost every area of the frontend codebase.
+My main contributions were UI and core gameplay systems including

+- context menu
+- hp bar
+- notification system
+- main menu
+  - mailbox screen
+  - quest screen
+  - inventory screen
+  - equipment screen
+  - map screen
+  - skill tree screen
+  - settings screen

-My main contributions were UI and gameplay, including context menu, main menu, notifications, skill system, equipment/weapon system, quest system, mailbox, etc. It started out as a mobile application, but it was ultimately decided to only release on Steam.
+It started out as a mobile application, but it was ultimately decided to only release on Steam.
 And that's me doing the narration in the video.

 [Steam Page](https://store.steampowered.com/app/862490/Fantasy_Raiders/){: .btn .btn--info}